MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ---
 author: rinitha-reddy
-description: This article describes demo providers in Microsoft Dynamics 365 Intelligent Order Management that help ensure that orders flow between the app and third-party providers. ms.author: rikothap ms.date: 10/25/2022 ms.topic: conceptual
+description: This article describes how to set up and use demo providers in Microsoft Dynamics 365 Intelligent Order Management. ms.author: rikothap ms.date: 10/25/2022 ms.topic: conceptual